 Australians will remember him from the Boxing Day Test back in 2008, where Steyn and JP Duminy combined for a 9th wicket stand of 180 to break Aussie spirits.

-Dale Steyn is the fastest South African bowler to reach the 100 wicket milestone, and also boasts the 4th best strike rate of all time.
+Dale Steyn is the fastest South African bowler to reach the 100 wicket milestone, and also boasts the best strike-rate of anyone to play more than 20 tests.

-Still under 30, Steyn is on track for a possible 500 wicket career, having taken 287 in his 57 Test matches to date.
+With plenty of miles left on the odometer, Steyn is on track for a possible 500 wicket career, having taken 350 in his 69 Test matches to date.
+In comparison, Dennis Lillee took 355 wickets in his 70 match career.

 The fiery quick has also had a glittering affiliation with both ODI and T20 cricket.
-A career best 5/50 against India at the 2011 World Cup stole the show against one of the most formidable batting line-ups of all time.
-Meanwhile, 117 wickets in T20 cricket at an economy rate of just 6.56 makes him one of the most sought after quicks on the planet.
-He has signed on as a guest player for the Brisbane Heat in the upcoming KFC T20 Big Bash.
+A match-winning 5/50 against India at the 2011 World Cup stole the show against one of the most formidable batting line-ups of all time.
+Meanwhile, 197 wickets in T20 cricket at an economy rate of just 6.30 makes him one of the most sought after quicks on the planet.

 Few bowlers have been able to combine raw speed and perfectly controlled swing to the extent that Steyn has been able to produce.
 He bowls just as well to left-handers as he does to right-handed batsmen, if not better.